File System Paths

 In the previous lessons, we represented our file paths as simple strings, but the standard library provides a dedicated class for this: std::filesystem::path.

 This type provides additional utility specific to working with the file system.
-We’ll alias it to fs::path in this lesson.
+For brevity, we'll alias std::filesystem to fs in the code examples in this lesson:

 Creating fs::path Objects